koboldpress/black-flag-tools/README.md

 ### In-game Conversion

 Conversion can also be performed from within a DnD5e game.
 It is possible export either a single document or an entire compendium.
-Simple instructions are listed below and a more in-depth tutorial is available at the bottom of this document.
+Simple instructions are listed below and a more in-depth tutorial can be found on the [Black Flag documentation site](https://koboldpress.github.io/black-flag-docs/documentation/conversion-tutorial).

 #### Single Document